AitorCalderon99/fitness-tracker/README.md

 ### Built With

-This project has been built with angular 12+ and bootstrap.
+This project has been built with angular 16+, SASS, Angular Material and Firebase for backend.

 Used Angular Features:
   - NGRX